Scroll down OR Click on the lines IN THE BOX

 CHRISTMAS GIFT PUPPIES —- WHY IT IS SUCH A BAD IDEA

-why such a purchase is not a good decision they quickly say, “I never thought of it that way”!
-Not wanting to be the ” breeder Grinch” of Christmas, I am taking this opportunity to share my reasons.
-I chose Oscar the Schnauzer as my example.
-His owner sends me photos of him from every occasion (including her recent wedding!).
+Oscar the Schnauzer is our example.
+His owner sends us photos of him from every occasion (including her wedding!).
 He is well behaved and loved by all.
 He CAN TAKE THE HANDLING (plus added excitement) and in fact loves it.
-BUT Oscar is an adult – not a pup!
-Eventually, your pup will also be the hit of your family functions —– but later……much later.
+BUT Oscar is an adult… not a puppy!
+Eventually, your puppy will also be the hit of your family functions —– but later……much later.

 Meet: (Schnauzer) OSCAR aka “Mr Friendly Fun Time Guy”!
 Oscar loves any reason to dress up.
 He is the hit of every function BUT he always makes time for a nap.
 Even a “seasoned” party animal, he knows he needs to rest.

 Puppies take 2 weeks to develop confidence and fully settle into a new environment –and this new environment includes: ONLY the people living in the house with the pup.
 NOBODY else can touch the puppy!

 Stress is caused by many things: Relocation alone is stressful, but the #1 cause is OVERHANDLING

 and too much excitement!
 This includes too much petting and the biggest culprit HOLDING/CLUTCHING/CUDDLING.
 This is how humans show love, BUT the worst thing you can do to a newly arrived puppy.